In This Article

 Building up savings is tough and can take a long time.
 When you finally grow your savings account, this can offer you a sense of security.
 If you’re lucky enough to have a robust savings account before you apply for a payday loan, consider dipping into your savings.

 This is one reason why you build a savings account to begin with.
-Things come up and your savings can act like a buffer.
+Things come up, and your savings can act like a buffer.
 Rebuilding your savings account, in turn, is better than paying back a payday loan.
-Given the crazy high interest rates that come along with payday loans, you’ll want to avoid them at all costs.
-Instead, taking money from your savings account is akin to taking a loan out for your future self.
-Wouldn’t you rather pay yourself back then a predatory lender that charges 400 percent payday loan interest rates on the loan?
+Taking money from your savings account is akin to taking a loan out for your future self.
+Wouldn’t you rather pay yourself back then a predatory lender that charges 400% payday loan interest rates on the loan?

 This isn’t an option for everyone, but if you have trusted family or friends that can loan you money, consider borrowing from them.
 Will your parents loan you some money, interest-free?
-Do you have an older brother or sister who can spot you just this once, while you get it together?
+Do you have a close friend who can spot you just this once, while you get it together?

 If you do this, be clear on the amount and the timeframe in which you’ll pay them back.
-Going this route can be tricky and you don’t want to burn any bridges or ruin relationships with family, so consider it carefully.
+Going this route can be tricky, and you don’t want to burn any bridges or ruin relationships with family or friends, so consider it carefully.
 But if it’s an option with no strings attached, this can help you avoid a payday lender.